-The addition of a lock or latch to a fire-resisting doorset can reduce the fire performance of the doorset.
+The addition of a lock or latch to a fire-resisting door might reduce the fire performance of the door.

 Locks and latches come in a range of sizes, methods of fixing (rim/mortise) and are manufactured using a range of materials, all of which can affect the fire performance of the door set.